Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): In-lab characterization

 {}

 Because the size of the PSF is small compared to the \rev{fundamental MM PL input mode} (by a factor of about 7.5 \rev{at 765~nm}), the number of modes of the input wavefront is too large compared to the output 19~modes.
-An over-sampled input mode field at the input of a few-mode fiber (i.e. much smaller input PSFs diameters than the guided mode field diameters of the few-mode fiber) will result into a spatially and wavelength coupling efficiency mismatch and dependence on the input coupling conditions.
-Thus leading to the overall granulation observed in the summed coupling map.
+An over-sampled input mode field at the input of a few-mode fiber (i.e., much smaller input PSFs diameters than the guided mode field diameters of the few-mode fiber) will result in a spatially and wavelength coupling efficiency mismatch and dependence on the input coupling conditions, leading to the overall granulation observed in the summed coupling map.
 Figure~\ref{fig:PL_coupling_fratio} shows the total coupling map granulation for different focal ratios.
-At larger the focal ratio, the coupling map is less granulated.
+The larger the focal ratio, the less granulated the coupling map.
 This is explained by the fact that a larger PSF (or larger focal ratio) corresponds to fewer modes sampled at the PL injection.

 {}